Dávid Gríger

-Dávid Gríger (born November 28, 1994) is a Slovak professional ice hockey centre for the HC Bílí Tygři Liberec of the Czech Extraliga.
+Dávid Gríger (born November 28, 1994) is a Slovak professional ice hockey centre for HC Karlovy Vary of the Czech Extraliga.

-Griger made his professional debut in the Slovak Extraliga playing with HK Poprad during the 2012–13 Slovak Extraliga season before joining Karlovy Vary in 2013.
+Griger made his professional debut in the Slovak Extraliga playing with HK Poprad during the 2012–13 Slovak Extraliga season.
+He joined the junior side of HC Karlovy Vary in 2013, playing for the senior side before spending two seasons with league rivals HC Bílí Tygři Liberec.
+He later returned to Karlovy Vary, making his 400th appearances in the Czech Extraliga in November 2024.